Computer chess: Computers versus humans

 In 2005, Hydra, a dedicated chess computer with custom hardware and sixty-four processors and also winner of the 14th IPCCC in 2005, defeated seventh-ranked Michael Adams 5½–½ in a six-game match (though Adams' preparation was far less thorough than Kramnik's for the 2002 series).

 In November–December 2006, World Champion Vladimir Kramnik played Deep Fritz.
 This time the computer won; the match ended 2–4.
 Kramnik was able to view the computer's opening book.
 In the first five games Kramnik steered the game into a typical "anti-computer" positional contest.
 He lost one game (overlooking a mate in one), and drew the next four.
 In the final game, in an attempt to draw the match, Kramnik played the more aggressive Sicilian Defence and was crushed.

 There was speculation that interest in human–computer chess competition would plummet as a result of the 2006 Kramnik-Deep Fritz match.
 According to Newborn, for example, "the science is done".

 Human–computer chess matches showed the best computer systems overtaking human chess champions in the late 1990s.
 For the 40 years prior to that, the trend had been that the best machines gained about 40 points per year in the Elo rating while the best humans only gained roughly 2 points per year.
 The highest rating obtained by a computer in human competition was Deep Thought's USCF rating of 2551 in 1988 and FIDE no longer accepts human–computer results in their rating lists.
 Specialized machine-only Elo pools have been created for rating machines, but such numbers, while similar in appearance, are not directly compared.
 In 2016, the Swedish Chess Computer Association rated computer program Komodo at 3361.

 Chess engines continue to improve.
 In 2009, chess engines running on slower hardware reached the grandmaster level.
 A mobile phone won a category 6 tournament with a performance rating 2898: chess engine Hiarcs 13 running inside Pocket Fritz 4 on the mobile phone HTC Touch HD won the Copa Mercosur tournament in Buenos Aires, Argentina with 9 wins and 1 draw on August 4–14, 2009.
 Pocket Fritz 4 searches fewer than 20,000 positions per second.
-This is in contrast to supercomputers such as Deep Blue that searched 200 million positions per second.
+This is in contrast to supercomputers such as Deep Blue that searched 200 million positions per second with a performance rating of 2880.

 Advanced Chess is a form of chess developed in 1998 by Kasparov where a human plays against another human, and both have access to computers to enhance their strength.
 The resulting "advanced" player was argued by Kasparov to be stronger than a human or computer alone.
 This has been proven in numerous occasions, such as at Freestyle Chess events.